celo-org/SocialConnect/asv2/README.md

 </details>

-### 2. NodeJS implementation (long examples)
+### 2. Longer examples

-Take a look at the implementations in the [example-scripts](example-scripts/) folder:
+If you are interested in a working example using [NodeJS](https://nodejs.org/en/), take a look at the implementations in the [example-scripts](example-scripts/) folder:

 - [example-scripts/registerAttestation-ethers.ts](example-scripts/registerAttestation-ethers.ts)
 - [example-scripts/registerAttestation-web3.ts](example-scripts/registerAttestation-web3.ts)
 - [example-scripts/registerAttestation-contractKit.ts](example-scripts/registerAttestation-contractKit.ts)

+If you'd like to see a minimal demo application using [NextJS](https://nextjs.org/), take a look at the implementation in the [emisianto](https://github.com/isabellewei/emisianto) repository, which is currently hosted at [emisianto.vercel.app](https://emisianto.vercel.app/).

-### 3. Detailed documentation
+### 4. Detailed documentation

-Take a look at the [developer docs](docs.md) for more detail on  specific implementation questions you might have.
+Take a look at the [developer docs](docs.md) for more details on  specific implementation questions you might have.

 ## Protocol Overview